 - Redness and warmth of the joints

-In few cases, arthritis can also affect different types of joints and other organs in the body, leading to a variety of symptoms, including fever, fatigue, weight loss, swelling of glands, loss of flexibility, decreased aerobic fitness, weakness of the muscles, etc.
+In few cases, arthritis can also affect different types of joints and other organs in the body, leading to a variety of symptoms, including fever, fatigue, weight loss, swelling of glands, loss of flexibility, decreased aerobic fitness, weakness of the muscles.

 Causes of Arthritis

-There are many factors behind the cause of arthritis and it depends on the type of arthritis.
+There are many factors behind the cause of arthritis, and it depends on the type of arthritis.
 Women are more likely to experience osteoarthritis than men.
-Anything that damages cartilage results in Arthritis.
+Anything that damages the cartilage can result in Arthritis.

 Few causes include: